-Residents of Burnaby who are experiencing grief may use our bereavement support services—your loved one did not have to be registered within the Burnaby Palliative Care Program.
+Residents of Burnaby who are experiencing grief may use our bereavement support services—your loved one does not have to be registered within the Burnaby Palliative Care Program.

 Our registered clinical counselor provides short term individual counselling to anyone within 2 years of loss.
 Services are designed to meet the individual’s specific needs.
 We also make referrals to specialized professionals, if further support is needed.

 BEREAVEMENT JOURNEY 101